Military-Style Academies

 About the Military-Style Academies

-Alongside the development of the new legislation, planning for a Military-Style Academy Pilot is progressing (sometimes called the MSA Pilot, or the Academy).
+Alongside the development of the new legislation, a Military-Style Academy Pilot is in progress (sometimes called the MSA Pilot, or the Academy).

 Oranga Tamariki was directed to lead the establishment of the Academy.
-We have worked closely with officials from NZ Defence Force, Ministry of Justice, New Zealand Police, other agencies and community groups to develop it.
+We worked closely with officials from New Zealand Defence Force, Ministry of Justice, New Zealand Police, other agencies and community groups to develop it.

-Lessons from the MSA Pilot will inform the operational elements of future Military-Style Academies.
-However, when the new legislation is in place there may be changes to the design of how future Academies will run.
+The MSA pilot will be evaluated throughout, with a report published at the end.
+The evaluation will be used to inform operational elements of Military-style Academies in future, when the legislation is in place.
+At that point, there may be changes to the design of how any future Academies will run.
 For example, if needed, it will allow for a longer residence stage and more flexibility around the types of programme components and locations.

 Designing the Military-Style Academy Pilot